jamesoh3928/MoonRust/README.md

 ### Goal

 The goal of this project is to build an interpreter that will execute a subset of Lua given a file to read.
 The details of functionality can be found under the MVP section.
+(Note: our implementation logic might differ from Lua's reference implementation since we are not supporting the full features of Lua.
+Our interpreter should be able to run a simple Lua standalone program).

 ### Use Cases